Kourtney Kardashian Looks Unrecognizable In Baggy Sweats With New Blond Hair

 “Oh no honey this ain’t it!!” one fan wrote.

-“From Kendall to you a mess” took things down the blunt route.
+“From Kendall to you a mess,” another fans said bluntly.

 “Not feeling it,” a third added.